Relishing the Newness of All Things

-Fostering our true Catholic identity
+Establishing our true Catholic identity

-But complacency must be avoided and hearts awoken for there is much at stake.
 In the 2nd Reading we pick up where we left off last week in the apocalyptic Book of Revelation (21:1-5a).
 John recounts his vision in glorious detail:

 "Then I, John, saw a new heaven and a new earth.
 The former heaven and the former earth had passed away and the sea was no more.
 I also saw the holy city, a new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 I hear a loud voice from the throne saying "Behold, God's dwelling is with the human race.
 He will dwell with then and they will be his people and God himself will always be with them as their God.
 He will wipe away every tear from their eyes, and there shall be no more death or mourning, wailing or pain, for the old order has passed away."
 The One who sat on the throne said "Behold, I make all things new"

 Tirelessly rich in symbolism, reflecting upon the Book of Revelation allows the enlightened reader to glimpse the divine fate that awaits the faithful.
 As I read the words ”and the sea was no more" I envision a Dwelling place free of danger peril, one in which evil is scribed and cleansed from the world as a result of God's triumph over sin; keep in mind that the sea had long been a symbol of all of those things in the typical Hebrew land-based way of thinking at the time).
 God has promised and willed a future of unlimited love and happiness.
 In fact the promise that "God will wipe away every tear from their eyes" appears once again this week after being the featured subtext of last week's 2nd Reading, perhaps to underscore the power and beauty of the verse in equal measure.